Horse Motels International

 Be available for your guests

 If you advertise your place as a horse motel you should make yourself available to travelers to both make reservations and to greet them upon their arrival.
-If you list a phone number contact or an e-mail address, it is important to have an answering machine and reply to phone messages and/or e-mail requests for information in a timely manner.
+If you list a phone number or an e-mail address, it is important to reply to phone messages and/or e-mail requests for information in a timely manner.
 Just as travelers should keep their hosts informed if they are not running on schedule, hosts should make themselves available at the expected time of arrival of a guest.
 Make sure to note a reservation on a calendar and honor it.
-You may want to get a traveler's cell phone number so that if they are due to arrive and you haven't heard from them you can call them.
+You may want to get a traveler's cell phone number so that if they are due to arrive and you haven't heard from them, you can call them.
 Late arrivals and "no shows" occasionally occur so maintaining open communications can be helpful for both traveler and host.
 Remember, cell phones often don't work in remote areas, though, so if a traveler doesn't answer, it doesn't necessarily mean they aren't on the way.

 Things to consider